magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_toward-the-unconditioned.md

 It’s the same for our body.
 Normally we would say that the body is mind-attended.
-The ‘mind’ which attends the body is none other than latching onto the body and clinging to it as being ‘me’ and ‘mine’.
+The ‘mind’ which attends the body is none other than *upādāna;* latching onto the body and clinging to it as being ‘me’ and ‘mine’.

 Just as a blind man can not conceive of colours – no matter where he looks, no colours can be seen – just so for the mind blocked by craving